me3zaAKAgoat/42cursus/README.md

 - It is good practice to redirect all error messages to stderr, while directing regular output to stdout.
 It is beneficial to do this because anything written to stderr is not buffered, i.e., it is immediately written to the screen so that the user can be warned immediately.
 - Stderr is usually the console because it is the programmer that should be notified when an error occurs.

+## **Virtual Machines**

+- what is a virtual machine?
+- how to make encrypted partitions in a virtual machine using LVM?
+- what is LVM?
+- what is SSH exactely?
+- what is a UFW firewall?
+- differences between Debian and CentOS
+- differences between apt and aptitude?
+- what is SELinux and AppArmor?

 ## **Makefile**

 > **Important resource**: